 - Go to “Billing.”

-- Under “Billing information,” add an email, billing country, and U.S. credit card.
+- Under “Billing information,” add an email, billing country, and a U.S., Australia, Canada, or U.K. credit card.

 - If you have an eligible release, within 24 hours you'll start to see a new “Campaigns” tab where you can create a Marquee directly from your Spotify for Artists dashboard.
 If you don't have an eligible release, you won't get fast access to the "Campaigns" tab; we’ll add you over the coming months.